akela-lang/akela/README.md

 suitable for numerical computation and finance, and capable of robust software construction.

 Akela is influenced heavily by Julia, Rust, Zig, and Go.
-The way that Python excels at AI and Julia excels at scientific computing, Akela wants to excel at finance.
+The Akela project wants to excel at finance.

+## Status
+The Akela project is a work in progress.
+Most of the work has been focused on fast recursive decent parsing and testing tools.
+The code generation has been lightly worked on.
+A new syntax has been designed and will be implemented very soon.

 ## Project Goals
-The Akela project is a work in progress.
 Many of the following goals are aspirational.
 There is a rudimentary JIT compiler.
 There are a lot of automated tests.

 * Statically typed language and type inference which we think helps software engineers more than dynamically typed or gradually typed